GreenHopper provides you with a number of settings that you can configure for each of your projects.

 A ranking field is essentially a GreenHopper-specific custom field that you can use to rank your issues.
 The ranking field will be made available in the 'Sort by' drop down of your contexts.
 This will allow you to view your issues ordered by rank and prioritise them by drag and drop.

-To configure the ranking field for a project (if your project is not using the Scrum template),
+To configure the ranking field for a project,

 - Select the desired ranking field in the dropdown.